keystroke3/dotfiles/README.md

 `~/.p10k.zsh`.

 #### Vim
 There's nothing much going on with Vim.
-All you need for it to look like it does here is Plugged.
+The only extra thing you need [Plugged](https://github.com/junegunn/vim-plug).
 This will allow you to get the plugins that are in `.vimrc`.
-I am not using Powerline status here instead I use vim-airline.
+I am not using Powerline status here but [vim-airline](https://github.com/vim-airline/vim-airline) instead.

 #### Icons
 You may notice that file names have been prepended by small icons.
 This does not come by default to get the icons, you will need to use a tool called `lsd` which is a replacement for the traditional `ls` command.
 You can find out about how to install and use it in the [here](https://github.com/Peltoche/lsd)